-Please visit the School of Veterinary Medicine Admissions Office web site at www.lsu.edu/ vetmed/dvm_admissions for more information on admission requirements, residency classifications, minimum prerequisites, admissions procedures, statistics, important dates and deadlines, and much more.
+Please visit the School of Veterinary Medicine Admissions Office web site at Isu.edu/vetmed/ dvm\admissions for more information on admission requirements, residency classifications, minimum prerequisites, admissions procedures, statistics, important dates and deadlines, and much more.

 Scholastic Regulations

 All students should be familiar with the following rules governing academic probation, withdrawal, or dismissal.